Behavior Score Prediction in Resting-State Functional MRI by Deep State Space Modeling: Formulation Related Methods

 \subsection{Problem Formulation}

 For each subject $i$, a 3D volume is acquired over time to get BOLD data $V^{i} \in \mathbb{R}^{T \times S_X \times S_Y \times S_Z }$ where $T$ represents time and $(S_X,S_Y,S_Z)$ are spatial dimensions.
-After the preprocessing outlined in \sref{sec:data}, the timeseries data becomes $X^i \in \mathbb{R}^{T \times B} $ where $B=272$ refers to the brain region ROIs and $T=570$ represents time samples.
+After the preprocessing outlined in \sref{sec:data}, the timeseries data becomes $X^i \in \mathbb{R}^{T \times B} $ where $B=272$ refers to the brain region ROIs and $T=540$ represents time samples.
 This timeseries data $X^i$ will be the main focus of this work.

 The goal then is to find some function $g(\cdot)$ that maps the given input, either $X^i$ or some derivative of it, to the output $s^i \in \mathbb{R}^3$ where $s^i$ represents the MoCA, memory, and language metrics for the $i$th subject.
-In this section, different methods are introduced that extract features from $X^i$ to be used in a regression model setting.
-We start with discussion on functional connectivity in \sref{sec:related_fc}.
+All subjects' scores are collected into a single matrix $S = [ s^1, \ldots, s^N ]$ where $N$ denotes the number of samples.
+In this section, different methods are introduced that extract features from $X^i$ to be used in a ridge regression model setting as discussed in \sref{ridge_regression}.